tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:Assertion](https://rs.tdwg.org/bdqffdq/terms/Assertion)
 - Preferred Label: Assertion
-- Definition: A report concept expressing a statement about data quality assertion following some Specification produced by some implementation pertaining to some data resource.
+- Definition: A ReportConcept expressing a statement about a data quality Assertion following some Specification produced by some Implementation pertaining to some DataResource.
 - SubClass Of: ReportConcept
-- Comments: The Assertion type in bdqffdq is the fundamental concept that makes up a data quality report.
-Assertion can be any one of four types (represented as subClasses), Measure, Validation, Issue, and Amendement.
-The assertion concept consists of a Specification (the technical description of a performed test), a data resource (initial values of input data expressed in terms of some controlled vocabulary), the mechanism (external service, actor, or code that performs the test), and some form of result.
+- Comments: The Assertion type in bdqffdq is the FundamentalConcept that makes up a DataQualityReport.
+Assertion can be any one of four types (represented as subclasses), Validation, Issue, Measure, and Amendment.
+The Assertion concept consists of a Specification (the technical description of a performed test), a DataResource (initial values of input data expressed in terms of some controlled vocabulary), the Mechanism (external service, actor, or code that performs the test), and some form of result.
 - View in: [term-list](../list/bdqffdq/index.md#Assertion)

 ********************